PiotrGrabysz/PitchGeometry/README.md

 ### Current results

-My current model achieves 0.00222MSE loss on visible keypoints.
+My current model achieves 0.00222 MSE loss on visible keypoints.

 Below there are some examples of predictions on the test set